 How to Cite

 Comparison between the Acute Effects of Intermittent Hypoxia and Aerobic Exercise on the Nitric Oxide Value, Blood Pressure and the Respiratory Function in Apnea.
 (2019).
-International Journal of Health Studies, 5(2). https://doi.org/10.22100/ijhs.v5i2.571
+International Journal of Health Studies (Undergoing Change to Shahroud Journal of Medical Sciences), 5(2). https://doi.org/10.22100/ijhs.v5i2.571